-s duties for both APASI and SDU projects were allowed to 0 overlap, which violated internal control principles of separation of duties. o The Attorney General acknowledged that the Child Support Enforcement s programming and SDU functions, but is Division monitors prevented from detecting any misconduct due to lack of competent staff and the fact that programmers and SDU are located in the same office.
-Another child support bank account with \$207,000 as of June 2003 has been dormant since 1995.
-The CSED relocated to a new office, which cost nearly \$2,830 more per month than the prior lease.
-An additional \$344,871 in renovation and start up costs were also incurred. was also allowed to establish their office within this office at no cost to ( Some of our recommendations include: The CSED coordinate with the SDU to identify and determine the source of the \$5.4 million in unreconciled, unknown, and undistributed amounts in the trust account.
-The OAG initiate Request for Proposals (RFP) for competitive procurement of APASI development/maintenance and SDU services in FY 2004 when the terminate.
-The RFPs should prohibit both functions contracts with from being awarded to the same vendor.
-In the interim, we recommend the OAG monitor and ensure that the operations of C programming unit are strictly separated from the operations of the SDU.
-The CSED revise and update its policies and procedures to include control procedures, and in particular, address the resolution of undistributed collections.
-The OAG assign a project manager capable of understanding and managing the APASI and SDU projects, as well as conducting appropriate reviews to confirm the reasonableness of deliverables, deadlines, and costs. • The OAG obtain collections report, daily deposit detail reports, and other operational reports from the SDU to facilitate proper SDU and UDC monitoring and reconciliation.
-The Director of Administration in consultation with the Attorney General, close the dormant child support bank account and transfer the balance to the General Fund, subsequent to a proper reconciliation.
-The Department of Public Health and Social Services direct its efforts to resolve the problems associated with the AGUPA system involving the child support welfare program to facilitate the monitoring of welfare reimbursements disbursed by the SDU.
+- duties for both APASI and SDU projects were allowed to overlap, which violated internal control principles of separation of duties. - The Attorney General acknowledged that the Child Support Enforcement Division monitors are programming and SDU functions, but is prevented from detecting any misconduct due to lack of competent staff and the fact that programmers and SDU are located in the same office. - Another child support bank account with \$207,000 as of June 2003 has been dormant since 1995. - The CSED relocated to a new office, which cost nearly \$2,830 more per month than the prior lease.
+An additional \$344,871 in renovation and start up costs were also incurred.
+An additional \$344,871 in renovation and start up costs were also incurred.
+An additional \$344,871 in renovation and start up costs were also incurred.

+Some of our recommendations include:

+- The CSED coordinate with the SDU to identify and determine the source of the \$5.4 million in unreconciled, unknown, and undistributed amounts in the trust account - The OAG initiate Request for Proposals (RFP) for competitive procurement of APASI development/maintenance and SDU services in FY 2004 when the contracts with terminate.
+The RFPs should prohibit both functions from being awarded to the same vendor.
+In the interim, we recommend the OAG monitor and ensure that the operations of the SDU. - The CSED revise and update its policies and procedures to include control procedures, and in particular, address the resolution of undistributed collections. - The OAG assign a project manager capable of understanding and managing the APASI and SDU projects, as well as conducting appropriate reviews to confirm the reasonableness of deliverables, deadlines, and costs. - The OAG obtain collections report, daily deposit detail reports, and other operational reports from the SDU to facilitate proper SDU and UDC monitoring and reconciliation. - The Director of Administration in consultation with the Attorney General, close the dormant child support bank account and transfer the balance to the General Fund, subsequent to a proper reconciliation. - The Department of Public Health and Social Services direct its efforts to resolve the problems associated with the AGUPA system involving the child support welfare program to facilitate the monitoring of welfare reimbursements disbursed by the SDU.

 The Attorney General generally concurred with our findings and recommendations.

-Assint Doris Flores Brooks, CPA, CGFM Public Auditor
+Doris Flores Brooks, CPA, CGFM